ttyS0/gsoc-lablua-lldb-scripted-watchpoints/drafts/lua-reference.rst

-To get started with these objects and LLDB scripting, please note that almost all of the lldb Lua objects are able to briefly describe themselves when you pass them to the Python print function:
+To get started with these objects and LLDB scripting, please note that almost all of the lldb Lua objects are able to briefly describe themselves when you pass them to the Lua print function:

 ::